Combinatorial aspects of the quantized universal enveloping algebra of $\mathfrak{sl}_{n+1}(\mathbb{C})$: Straightening in the Quantized Universal Enveloping Algebra of sl2

-Theorem~\ref{T:UhPBW} allows us to make explicit comparisons between elements of \(\Uhsl{2}\): express arbitrary elements in terms of the basis \(\cB_h\) and compare coefficients of corresponding basis elements.
+The Poincar\'e--Birkhoff--Witt Theorem allows us to make explicit comparisons between elements of \(\Uhsl{2}\) by expressing elements in terms of the basis \(\cB_h\) and then by comparing the coefficients of corresponding basis elements.
 The process of writing an element of \(\Uhsl{2}\) in terms of the basis \(\cB_h\) is referred to as \emph{straightening}.
 Much of our work in this article is to codify straightening in quantized universal enveloping algebras, to show how a robust formalism for straightening can be used to perform detailed calculations, and also to show how to build such a framework from a constructive point of view.